Mr Ho Wang Mak

 - Graduate Teaching Assistant (School of Law)

-Charles Ho Wang Mak is a PhD Candidate in international law at the University of Glasgow, a Fellow of the Centre for Chinese and Comparative Law at the City University of Hong Kong, an Honorary Fellow of the Asian Institute of International Financial Law at the University of Hong Kong, and a Research Affiliate at Tufts University, SovereigNET, The Fletcher School of Law and Diplomacy.
-His research concentrates on sovereign debt regulation and dispute resolution.
-His thesis title is 'Sovereign Debt Regulation: Towards a Unified International Legal Regime?'
+Charles Ho Wang Mak is a PhD Candidate in international law and a Graduate Teaching Assistant at the University of Glasgow, a Fellow of the Centre for Chinese and Comparative Law at the City University of Hong Kong, an Honorary Fellow of the Asian Institute of International Financial Law at the University of Hong Kong, a Research Affiliate at SovereigNet at The Fletcher School, Tufts University, and a Research Associate at China, Law and Development Project at the University of Oxford.
+His research concentrates on sovereign debt restructuring and dispute resolution.